- Life Shift Life Sculpting

 Finding Your Way Back to Yourself

-One day, you’ll notice something small — maybe a song that doesn’t hurt anymore, a morning that doesn’t feel so heavy, a moment of peace that lasts longer than a few seconds.
+One day, you’ll notice something small — maybe a song that doesn’t hurt anymore, a morning that doesn’t feel so weighted, or a moment of peace that lasts longer than a few seconds.
 That’s the shift.
 That’s life finding its way back to you and you to it.

-And maybe that’s what real manhood looks like — not perfection, not silence, but the courage to start over, even when it feels like death while breathing.
+And maybe that’s what real manhood looks like — not perfection, not silence, but the courage to start over, even when it feels like you are mourning a death.

 Comments